selwynpolit/d9book/book/taxonomy.md

 ```
 ## Lookup term using its uuid

-Each taxonomy term has a UUID.
-See the taxonomy_term_data table uuid
+Each taxonomy term has a `UUID`.
+See the `taxonomy_term_data` table `uuid`
 field.
-We can load a taxonomy term by it's uuid as shown below:
+We can load a taxonomy term by its `uuid` as shown below:

-Here we load a taxonomy term, get it's name and it's tid.
+Here we load a taxonomy term, get its name and it's tid.

 ```php
 public function loadByUUID() {